 The original project deadline was May 8th, 2015.

 These metal pieces go on the outside of the cabinet.
 They hold the legs in place.
-We used aluminum extrusions, that my Dad had bought for... something else.
-I forget what.
+We used aluminum extrusions, that my Dad had bought for a CNC machine, if I remember correctly.
 (We had already built the basic cabinet, the playfield is 2 feet by 4 feet.)

 After finishing up the cabinet, there was about 2 months of inactivity on the project.
 Then things really started to become real.

 'Kinda funny when I think how the machine has a total of 5 plugs & wall - warts hanging out of it for operation.
-We weren't ready to have me work with line voltage just yet.
+We weren't ready to have me work with wall current just yet.

 And when they were mounted in:

 After that whole fiasco, we got the flippers mounted in.
 We looked at the manuals and apron areas for other games to help figure out the return lanes.
-You can see some of them on the playfield.
+You can see Black Knight and The Adams Family manual printouts on the playfield.

 I put in the buttons and switches.
 We were using the driver board to handle the coils.
 We couldn't figure out why it wouldn't work.
-Thinking back: Maybe a lack pulldown resistors?
+My best guesss is a lack pulldown resistors.

 The plunger took forever to figure out.
 It has a wierd shape on the back.
-This was the cost of using a metal plunger, not a nylon plunger.
+This was the cost of using a modern metal plunger instead of an EM-style plunger.

-It also had this annoying tendency to hit the switch.
-Oh, well.
-Too late to change it now.
+It also had this annoying tendency to hit the leaf switch for the flipper button.

 Start with the simple things.
 It helps you stick with the project.
 The launchlane retaining walls were good things to work on.